johncarl81/transfuse/documentation.md

 ###### @Resource

 The Resource qualifier specifies the given injection draws from the Application's Resources found on the Context.getResources() method call.
 Each resource is looked up by name and by type.
-For instance, the following injection:
+For instance, the following injection

 {% highlight java %}
 @Activity